KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

     KPIs Import window

 Let’s start from the export feature.
-The user must check the KPIs for the export using the tab interface.
-He/she can add some more functionalities to the export action, namely:
+The user at first selects the KPIs to be exported and in addition can include:

-- to include targets,
+- targets,
-- to include those scorecards related to the selected KPIs,
+- the scorecards related to the selected KPIs,
-- to include schedulations.
+- schedulations.

-Finally click on the red download button to get a zipped folder that will be used to conclude the export.
+Click on the red download button to get a zip file.

 .. figure:: media/image79.png

     Start export button

-Once the .zip file is downloaded, the user has to switch tenant (the one on which he/she wants to do the import).
-As admin of the destination tenant, enter the Import/Export KPIs functionality and move to the Import tab.
+Once the zip file is downloaded, the user has to switch to the tenant used for the import and as admin enter the Import/Export KPIs functionality and move to the Import tab.

-The user must therefore browse the personal folder to catch the zipped folder and click on the red upload button just aside, as shown in the following figure.
+The user must therefore browse the personal folder to catch the zip file and click on the red upload button, as shown below.

 .. figure:: media/image82.png